nomeata/haskell-for-readers/haskell-for-readers.md

 module Riemann (Complex, Riemann(..)) where
 …
 ```
-A short export list is a great help when trying to understand the role and purpose of a module: If it only exports one or a small number of functions, it is clear that these are the (only) entry points to the code, and that all other declarations are purely internal.
+A short export list is a great help when trying to understand the role and purpose of a module: If it only exports one or a small number of functions, it is clear that these are the (only) entry points to the code, and that all other declarations are purely internal, and may be refactored without affecting anything else.

 By excluding the constructors of a data type from the export list, as we did in this example with the `Complex` type, we can make this type *abstract*: Users of our module now have no knowledge of the internal structure of `Complex`, and they are unable to create or arbitrarily inspect values of type `Complex`.
 Instead, they are only able to do so using the *other* functions that we export along with `Complex`.
 This way we can ensure certain invariant in our types – think of a search tree with the invariant that it is sorted – or reserve the ability to change the shape of the type without breaking depending code.